Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Experiments

 In the $d$-dimensional Euclidean case, importance sampling yields the estimate \cite{papaspiliopoulos2012importance}

 where $\lVert x \rVert_A = x^TA(0,u)x$.
-Thus, from the output of the importance sampling we get an estimate of the transition density.
-Similar to the Euclidean case, we obtain an expression for the heat kernel $p_T(e,v)$ as $p_T(e,v) = q(T,e) \E\left[\varphi_{v,T}\right]$, where
+Thus, from the output of the importance sampling, we get an estimate of the transition density.
+Similar to the Euclidean case, we obtain an expression for the heat kernel $p_T(e,v)$ as $p_T(e,v) = q(T,e) \E\left[\varphi_{T,v}\right]$, where

-where the equality holds almost everywhere and $A \in \Symp(\cG)$ denotes the metric $A(e): = A(0,e)$.
-The $\Log_v$ map in \eqref{eq: q function in density} is the Riemannian inverse exponential map.
+where the equality holds almost everywhere, and $A \in \Symp(\cG)$ denotes the metric $A(e): = A(0,e)$.
+The $\Log_g$ map in \eqref{eq: q function in density} is the Riemannian inverse exponential map $(\Exp_g)^{-1}$.

 Figure \ref{fig: Metric estimation on SO(3)} illustrates how importance sampling on $\SO(3)$ leads to a metric estimation of the underlying unknown metric, which generated the Brownian motion.
 We sampled $128$ points as endpoints of a Brownian motion from the metric $\text{diag}(0.2, 0.2, 0.8)$, and used $20$ time steps to sample $4$ bridges per observation.
-An iterative MLE method using gradient descent with a learning rate of $0.2$, and initial guess of the metric being $\text{diag}(1, 1, 1)$ yielded a convergence to the true metric.
-Note that in iteration the logarithmic map changes.
+An iterative MLE method using gradient descent with a learning rate of $0.2$ and an initial guess of the metric being $\text{diag}(1, 1, 1)$ yielded a convergence to the true metric.
+Note that in each iteration, the logarithmic map changes as can be seen from Algorithm~\ref{alg: iterative maximum likelihood}.